Legal Landscape: Government Electronic Surveillance

 The First Amendment, which protects our rights to free speech, to peacefully assemble and to petition our government for redress, is potentially implicated in situations of electronic surveillance.
 If the government is stalking us, we are less likely to feel comfortable to speak out on controversial issues, especially those critical of the government.
 See, for example, this article on excessive wiretapping of Dr. Martin Luther King by the FBI during the civil rights movement.
 Also check out this article noting the counterplay between the 1st and the 4th Amendments and highlighting the relationship of electronic communications to political movements of today.

 The National Security Act of 1947 created the Department of Defense and the Central Intelligence Agency (CIA).
 It was the major restructuring of the U.S. government after World War II.
 The CIA was the U.S.’s first peacetime intelligence agency.
-This Legislative column would normally include the statutes creating the other two agencies greatly involved in electronic surveillance, but the Federal Bureau of Investigation and the National Security Agency were not created by statute.
+This Legislative section would normally include the statutes creating the other two agencies greatly involved in electronic surveillance, but the Federal Bureau of Investigation and the National Security Agency were not created by statute.
 Rather, they were created by executive action.
-See executive column.
+See Executive section.

 The Omnibus Crime Control and Safe Streets Act of 1968 (aka the “Wiretap Act”).
 Title III of the Act controls the interception of wire and oral communications by both the government and by private parties.
 The act sets out detailed procedures that the federal government must follow before surveilling people, including submitting a sworn application to a federal judge with the details of the communications to be intercepted (location, reasons, duration, identities of persons to be surveilled, accounting of other less-intrusive techniques that have been tried).
 A warrant granted under the Act must be executed as soon as possible, does not extend past 30 days, and it terminates as soon as the objective is completed.
 If the government gathers evidence without a warrant, the evidence is not admissible in court.